zoobab/zooswio/README.md

 Status
 ======

-It is detecting now the chip, but sometimes unstable:
+It is detecting now the chip, but sometimes unstable (see this issue https://github.com/cnlohr/ch32fun/issues/629):

 ```
 + ../../ch32fun//../minichlink/minichlink -C ardulink -c /dev/ttyACM0 -i